sooubh/legalDoc/README.md

 - "Missing Gemini API key": Ensure `.env` contains `VITE_GEMINI_API_KEY` and that you restarted `npm run dev`.
 - "Failed to parse Gemini response as JSON": The model returned text around JSON.
 Reduce temperature or retry.
 The current prompt already requests JSON-only; transient errors can still occur.
 - Nothing appears under Role-specific views: The model may have deemed roles irrelevant given the text.
 Try specifying document type hints in the document or re-run with a different simplification level.
+- Flowchart/Timeline overlap: Containers are now scrollable; if a diagram still looks clipped, use the Fullscreen button.

 ### Scripts